 Museo Leonardo da Vinci

-I visited Museo Leonardo da Vinci which blew my mind.
+Museo Leonardo da Vinci blew my mind.
 The museum is under the Basilica of Santa Maria del Popolo.
-I didn’t know that da Vinci was a military mastermind.
+I didn’t know that da Vinci was such a military mastermind.

 The museum contains models of the many military machines he designed for battles.
 I thought of him as a painter more than a military engineer.
 Touring the museum gave me a new appreciation for his well-deserved title “The Universal Genius” – artist, designer, experimenter, philosopher, scientist, anatomist, cosmologist, cartographer, engineer, and architect!
 The museum contains reproductions of some of da Vinci’s paintings and drawings and information about the creation and crucial restoration of his most famous masterpieces, including: